• Skip to primary navigation

 2. Form each section into round balls.
 To form the balls, use your fingers to bring and pinch the edges to the center.

 3. Rotate the rolls as you repeat the pinching.
-What you are effectively doing is forming a tight ball, by pulling the edges of the dough ball to the center and pinching it together.
+What you are effectively doing is forming a tight ball, by pulling the edges of the dough ball to the center and pinching it together to make a smooth ball.

-4. Place the unbaked rolls (with the pinched side facing down) on a well-greased baking tray.
+4. Place the unbaked rolls (with the pinched side facing down) on a well-greased baking pan or tray.

 A poster of 4 images showing proof yeast rolls, baked rolls, applying butter to the rolls and cooling the rolls on a wire rack.